Olympe de Gouges: Political pamphlets and letters

 Over the course of her career, de Gouges published 68 pamphlets.
 Her first political brochure was published in November 1788, a manifesto entitled Letter to the people, or project for a patriotic fund.
 In early 1789 she published Remarques Patriotiques setting out her proposals for social security, care for the elderly, institutions for homeless children, hostels for the unemployed, and the introduction of a jury system.
 In this work, she highlighted and promulgated the issues facing France on the brink of revolution writing “France is sunk in grief, the people are suffering and the Monarch cries out.
 Parliament is demanding the Estates-General and the Nation cannot come to an agreement.
 There is no consensus on electing these assemblies...The Third Estate, with reason, claims a voice equal to that of the Clergy and Nobility...for the problems that get worse every day” and declared to the king that “Your People are unhappy.
 Unhappy!”.
 She also called upon women to "shake off the yoke of shameful slavery".
 The same year she wrote a series of pamphlets on a range of social concerns, such as illegitimate children.
 In these pamphlets she advanced the public debate on issues that would later be picked up by feminists, such as Flora Tristan.
 She continued to publish political essays between 1788 and 1791.
 Such as Cry of the wise man, by a woman in response to Louis XVI calling together the Estates-General.

-Gouges wrote her famous Declaration of the Rights of Woman and of the Female Citizen shortly after the French Constitution of 1791 was ratified by King Louis XVI, and dedicated it to his wife, Queen Marie Antoinette.
+De Gouges wrote her famous Declaration of the Rights of Woman and of the Female Citizen shortly after the French Constitution of 1791 was ratified by King Louis XVI, and dedicated it to his wife, Queen Marie Antoinette.
 The French Constitution marked the birth of the short-lived constitutional monarchy and implemented a status based citizenship.
 Citizens were defined as men over 25 who were "independent" and who had paid the poll tax.
 These citizens had the right to vote.
-Furthermore active citizenship was two-tiered, with those who could vote and those who were fit for public office.
+Furthermore, active citizenship was two-tiered, with those who could vote and those who were fit for public office.
 Women were by definition not afforded any rights of active citizenship.
 Like men who could not pay the poll tax, children, domestic servants, rural day-laborers and slaves, Jews, actors and hangmen, women had no political rights.
-In transferring sovereignty to the nation the constitution dismantled the old regime, but Gouges argued that it did not go far enough.
+In transferring sovereignty to the nation the constitution dismantled the old regime, but de Gouges argued that it did not go far enough.